 Bed bugs are known to stay well hidden in the areas where they reside; however, they do not hide the evidence that they leave behind.

-Now, review the edges of the bed, as well as any crevices.
+Pick up the mattress and review the sides and edges, as well as any crevices.

-These insects are flat, have an almond shape, and are very small.
+Bed bugs are flat, almond shape, and very small.
 In most instances, they are reddish-brown.

 You may not see live bugs immediately, but you are likely to see the skins that they have shed, shell-like material, fecal and blood spots on the bed, and similar signs.